-A snapshot overview of schools in Chicago that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot; schools in Chicago considered (but not necessarily chosen) by English-speaking expats.

-Founded in 1917, including classrooms for deaf students, and still offering a special department for those with hearing difficulties which is open from kindergarten to grade 8.
-Also a Regional Gifted Centre throughout the school.
-Located in the North Center neighbourhood.
+Founded in 1917, including classrooms designed for deaf students, and still offering a special department for those with hearing difficulties which is open from kindergarten to grade 8.
+Also, a Regional Gifted Centre throughout the school.
+Located in the North Center neighbourhood of Chicago.

 Founded in 1893 in the Bucktown neighbourhood of Chicago.
 Montessori curriculum until grade 6 and then a school-developed programme for the last two years.

-Founded by the Dominican Order in 1929 as an all-boys preparatory school, becoming co-educational in 1992.
+Founded by the Dominican Order in 1929 as an all-boys, college preparatory school, becoming co-educational in 1992.
 SAT and ACT scores have been continuously ranked in the top 100 in the nation and they have maintained a 100 per cent college matriculation rate.

-Founded in 1901 as a ‘progressive’, school based on the philosophies of John Dewey and Francis Wayland Parker.
-Low student teacher ratio 9:1 and almost every graduate proceeds to a four year university course; University of Michigan – Ann Arbor, Brown and Washington University in St Louis currently topping the popularity polls.
+Founded in 1901 as a ‘progressive’ school, based on the philosophies of John Dewey and Francis Wayland Parker.
+Low student teacher ratio 9:1 and almost every graduate proceeds to a four year university course with the University of Michigan – Ann Arbor, Brown and Washington University in St Louis currently topping the popularity polls.
 A member of the Independent School League (ISL).

-Lower school opened in 2014 and growing organically, currently accepting applications up to grade 12.
+Lower school opened in 2014 and growing organically, currently accepting applications up to grade 11.
 A member of the education company GEMS World Academy Connect, a group of private schools with campuses in the Middle East, Singapore and Switzerland.
-Located in downtown Chicago, at present with small numbers in the older years.
-Seeking accreditation from the New England Association of Schools and Colleges (NEASC).
+Located in downtown Chicago, at present with smaller numbers in the older years.
+Accreditation from the New England Association of Schools and Colleges (NEASC).

 Established in 1938 and located in the Printer’s Row neighbourhood of Chicago.
 Part of the Chicago Public Schools system and fifth in the top 100 schools in Illinois.

 Founded in 1908, offering technical skills in addition to academics.
 Located in the Roscoe Village neighbourhood.
-Huge school with high academic standards and a 94 per cent graduation rate recently.
+Huge school with high academic standards and an extremely high graduation rate .
 Third in the top 100 high schools in Illinois.

 A neighbourhood school founded in 1871.
 Offering the International Gifted Programme to advanced students in grades 6-8.
 Active parents’ association.

 Opened in 1875 as the first public high school on the north side of Chicago.
 Offering four programmes including the Fine Arts/Performing Arts school.
 They also offer the International Baccalaureate Middle Years Programme and then the option of either the IB Diploma or the IB Careers Programme.
 Diverse student population.

-Founded in 1909 as a Jesuit, Catholic college preparatory school for boys.
+Founded in 1909 as a Jesuit, Catholic, college preparatory school for boys.
 Merged with the Sainte Louise de Marillac High School in 1994 to become co-educational.
 Located in Wilmette, Illinois, just north of downtown Chicago.
-Recent classes have matriculated to leading universities (including most Ivies) right across the country with over 80 per cent going to out-of-state destinations.
+Students matriculate to leading universities (including most Ivies) right across the country with over 80 per cent going to out-of-state destinations.

 Founded in 1995 and part of the French Agency for Foreign Education (AEFE), a worldwide network of over 500 schools.
 Moved to a new campus in Ravenswood in 2015.
-Offering a French education with the option of the Middle Years and Diploma IB programmes in high school.
+Offering a French education with the option of the Middle Years and Diploma International Baccalaureate programmes in high school.
 Accredited by the Independent Schools Association of Central States (ISACS).

-Founded in 1999 and located, unsurprisingly, in the North Park neighbourhood.
-A selective school and rated second in the top 100 high schools in Illinois in 2019 and twenty-third nationally.
-In the past its rankings have been even higher, achieving #3 ranking from Newsweek in 2014.
+Founded in 1999 and located, unsurprisingly, in the North Park neighbourhood of Chicago.
+A selective school and recently rated second in the top 100 high schools in Illinois and twenty-third nationally.
+In the past its rankings have been even higher, achieving #3 ranking (nationally) from Newsweek in 2014.

-On two campuses since 2018, East campus in the Gold Coast area of the Near North Side for elementary grades and Jenner campus (the former Jenner School) in the Cabrini-Green area for middle and preschool.
+On two campuses since 2018.
+The East campus is located in the Gold Coast area of the Near North Side, serving elementary grades and Jenner campus (the former Jenner School) in the Cabrini-Green area, which teaches middle and pre-school.
 Above average test scores.

 Part of the Chicago Public Schools system with selective admission.
 Based on the West campus in West Town.
 Partly due to the merger with Jenner School, one of the ten per cent of Chicago schools with no racial majority.